The days of Agile software development and project management being a novelty are definitely behind us.

 The nature of your Agile circumstances will also play a big role in deciding whether to hire an Agile coach.
 While in some situations, the teams and the companies will be able to overcome difficulties, there are also those which warrant specialized help.

 For instance, your large company might have started a pilot Agile project where a team or two are adopting Agile and where their success will determine if the company will go organization-wide Agile.
+Maybe you are already trying to find an online Scrum software to help you take this initiative company-wide?
+Perhaps you are looking into agile release management?

-In such a situation, an Agile coach can be of immense help, even if there are experienced agilists in those teams.
+In such situations, an Agile coach can be of immense help, even if there are experienced agilists in those teams.
 Namely, as newly appointed Scrum Masters and (to a lesser extent) Product Owners are getting acquainted with their new roles and making sure the teams are performing well, they might need an external ally of sorts.

 The Agile coach will assist them in communication with external stakeholders who will most likely have limited (if any) knowledge of Scrum and Agile and even less patience.
 In other words, the Agile coach will take on the organization-level responsibilities of the Scrum Master.